holyjak/fulcro-troubleshooting/README.md

 ### fulcro-rad-demo

-We have some false-positives when applied to [fulcro-rad-demo](https://github.com/fulcrologic/fulcro-rad-demo/):
+We have some false-positives when applied to [fulcro-rad-demo](https://github.com/fulcrologic/fulcro-rad-demo/), as of 2024-01:

-* The `LandingComponent` is misinterpreted as Root (b/c it has nil `comp/get-parent`) and thus we falsely warn that it should have nil ident
 * `/account-master-detail` - warns about nil join prop :ui/account until an account is selected from the list.
 (Not sure I can do anything about it, perhaps other than not checking :ui props?)

 ## Feature ideas